 The 2016 Cupertino Bicycle Transportation Plan suggests conducting a study on implementing a buffered bike lane along the Wolfe Road corridor from Homestead Road to Stevens Creek Boulevard.
-Proposed enhancements involve incorporating green paint on freeway on-ramps and off-ramps, as well as striping bike lanes across intersections in collaboration with Caltrans.
 The study advocates for reconfiguring and removing medians to facilitate buffered bike lanes while minimizing lane reduction.